karooolski/ytgui/yt_downloader/readme.md

+# General
-# Download signle video / audio , or the whole playlist from youtube using python script
+Download signle video / audio , or the whole playlist from youtube using python script